Theory-Communication-Design/aapex-2024/README.md

 2. **Run the `CLICK ME!` File**
    Double-click the `CLICK ME!` file to start the local server.
-   - If a security prompt appears with options such as "Don't run" or "Run", please select **Run**.
+   - If a security prompt appears, you may see the option "Don't run".
+Go ahead and click "More info" instead.
+This will now give you the option "Run anyways", please select **Run anyways**.

 3. **Wait for the Application to Start**
    Two Windows PowerShell windows will open.
 Please leave both of them open while the application is running.